galaxy1027/chip8/README.md

 ### Build Steps
 The raylib quickstart template is included.
 Reference https://github.com/raylib-extras/raylib-quickstart for details on how to run the build script for your specific OS.

-The following steps do NOT apply to Windows Visual Studio, only MINGW64
+The following steps do NOT apply to Windows
 1. Go into ``build`` directory ``$ cd build``
 2. Run premake script:
    Windows: ``$ .\premake5.exe gmake2``